AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    function Factorial (N : Positive) return Positive is
       Result : Positive := 1;
    begin
      for K in 2 ..
 N loop
      	Result := Result * K;  -- could overflow
       end loop;
       return Result;
    end Factorial;

+"""""""
+Notes
+"""""""

 The compiler will detect violations with the restriction No_Recursion in place.
 Note this is a dynamic check.
 GNATcheck enforces it statically with +RRecursive_Subprograms, subject to the limitations described in http://docs.adacore.com/live/wave/asis/html/gnatcheck_rm/gnatcheck_rm/predefined_rules.html#recursive-subprograms.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.35 "Recursion [GDL]"
+   * 6.35 "Recursion [GDL]"